What is an English Literature Degree?

 An English literature degree equips you with excellent communication and interpersonal skills, which are fundamental to this role, according to BLS.

-The HR specialist role is also becoming more sought after, with an 8% increase in jobs expected through 2031, according to BLS.
-The median salary for this field was $62,290 in 2021.*
+The HR specialist role is also becoming more sought after, with a 6% increase in jobs expected through 2034, according to BLS.
+The median salary for this field was $72,910 in 2024, BLS reported.*

 From mastering reading comprehension and information synthesis to developing strong written and oral communication skills, an English literature degree polishes a set of abilities you can proudly display on your resume.